 The BRT, Metro lite, there is no land acquisition expected for the development of corridor.
-For development of Mono rail, no land acquisition is expected for the development of alignment but LA would be required for the stations and is expected to be in line with the requirements of Metro.
-For Metro approximately 4.2 Ha of land acquisition is estimated for alignment and stations of which only 10% account for alignment (i.e 0.42Ha).
-Heavy metro would require additional land acquisition for alignment to accommodate smoother curves.
+For development of Mono rail, no land acquisition is expected for the development of alignment but LA would be required for the stations and Depot and LA for stations is expected to be in line with the requirements of Metro.
+For Metro approximately 15.8 Ha of land acquisition is estimated for alignment and stations of which only 10% account for alignment.
+Heavy metro would require additional 10% of land for alignment to accommodate smoother curves.

 Scoring Criteria: No LA is considered for maximum score and the maximum LA in the case of Heavy Metro is considered for lowest score of 0.
 All other scores are calculated through interpolation.
-The heavy Metro option will have about 10% more land acquisition and thus people being displaced.
+The Heavy Metro option will have about 10% more land acquisition and thus people being displaced.